 All guests and other 3rd parties are required to check in with the reception desk on the 2nd Floor (Suite 200) in order to gain access to the other floors.
 New York Film Academy is only open to students, faculty, and staff outside of normal business hours.

-Although building management contracts security for the entrance, security personnel have only limited responsibility for campus security and are not responsible for enforcing institution policies or state/ federal laws.
+Building management contracts security for the entrances to the 420 Lincoln Rd., however, security personnel have zero responsibility for campus security and are not responsible for enforcing institutional policies or state/ federal laws.